LaTeXing/LaTeXing-Documentation/first_steps.md

 # First Steps with LaTeXing!!

+Lean how to create a very simple document with LaTeXing.
+Please remember that this is not a place to lean LaTeX from scratch, you should still be able to follow the easy commands.

 ## Create a new TeX File

 LaTeXing provides several templates for creating a new LaTeX file; the